650 W 41st Ave (Oakridge Centre) rezoning application

 In regards to proposed densification.
 Market rental was on the table during the first go round at counsel hearings.
 What has changed since to allow signficant increase in tower heights without proper public consultation that in addition is occuring during Covid that most developers are taking full advantage of to push through their agenda?
 Why does the developer need more units?
 Is the project costing more due to logistics?
 When I file a building permit for my residential home and do not budget properly I cannot return to the City and ask for something different or something more other than I cannot offer more "social housing" ?
 Is this going to a full hearing?
 Have you seen the square footage price the developer is currently asking for?
 It is outrageous.
 The pricing has nothing to do with affordability.
 When will City of Vancouver hold this developer in particular to a high standard of integrity and performance?
 I would like to know if this is a done deal or the public will have input as these are signficant changes and I for one want to know why they are necessary.
 These proposed towers continue to be a blight on the Vancouver skyline or what is left of it.
 Remember protected view corriders for example?
 No longer a value of the City?

-Testycal asked over 3 years ago
+Testycal asked about 4 years ago

 The 2014 rezoning provided 290 market rental units as part of the public benefits.
 The current rezoning application proposes to add an additional 319 market rental units and 94 moderate income rental units.
 There is enabling policy for the current rezoning proposal in the ‘Issues Report on Intensification of Large Sites to include Moderate Income Rental Housing’, which provides a framework for encouraging the development of affordable rental units targeted at households with incomes of $30,000 to $80,000/year.
 Oakridge Centre site is not affected by protected view cones but your concern about the skyline is noted.
 Staff review all public comments and summarize the feedback into a referral report for City Council.
 The public has an opportunity to provide feedback through the virtual open housing and by directly contacting the rezoning planner.
 If Council refers the application to Public Hearing, people may also direct their comments to Council at that time.